Skip to content

 Use the same Viva Viagem card for the whole trip.
 The €0.50 card cost is one-time.
 Top it up with day passes (€6.80) for unlimited metro, bus, and tram for 24 hours from first use.

 Avoid airport currency exchange.
-Rates are 5–10 percent worse than ATMs in the city.
-Use a debit card at a bank ATM in central Lisbon for the best rates; Multibanco machines are everywhere.
+Rates run 5–10 percent worse than city ATMs.
+Use a bank ATM in central Lisbon; Multibanco machines are everywhere.

 Buy a Portuguese SIM in the city, not the airport.
-Vodafone and MEO kiosks at the airport are easy but charge a 30–50 percent premium over their city stores.
-If you must buy at the airport, expect to pay €15–€25 for a 30-day data plan; in the city it’s €10–€15.
+Vodafone and MEO kiosks at the airport are convenient but charge a 30–50 percent premium over city stores.
+Airport SIMs: €15–€25 for a 30-day data plan; city stores: €10–€15.

 FAQ